exercism/website-copy/pages/faqs.md

 ### I can't submit!

 The new site has a brand new CLI, and also needs some extra metadata for your exercise.
 Read about how to [upgrade your CLI and migrate your solutions for the new site](/cli-v1-to-v2).

+If that doesn't help, or you didn't use the old version of the CLI, please read through the [CLI Walkthrough](https://exercism.io/cli-walkthrough).
+If that doesn't help either, open an issue on [exercism/exercism.io](https://github.com/exercism/exercism.io) and we will help you get it sorted out.